Inside DELTA: 5 Questions with Alexis Tarley

 What is your role with DELTA?

-As a DELTA Testing Associate, Alexis is part of a team that proctors thousands of exams for on- and off-campus students at DELTA Testing Services.
+As a DELTA Testing Associate, Tarley is part of a team that proctors thousands of exams for on- and off-campus students at DELTA Testing Services.
 She works directly with students, faculty and staff at NC State to facilitate the testing process in a professional and secure environment.

-Alexis started as a temp during the finals rush of 2022, enjoying the work and her colleagues so much that she left her then-job at the NC State College of Veterinary Medicine to join the DELTA testing team full-time last summer.
+Tarley started as a temp during the finals rush of 2022, enjoying the work and her colleagues so much that she left her then-job at the NC State College of Veterinary Medicine to join the DELTA testing team full-time last summer.

 “I haven’t been here for too long but I enjoy learning everything I can,” she said.
 “I’m most proud of being so young and having a professional job.
 I’m glad that the team at DELTA testing saw potential in me.”